 Generic Name: iopromide

-Note: This document contains side effect information about iopromide.
-Some of the dosage forms listed on this page may not apply to the brand name Ultravist.
+Note: This page contains side effects data for the generic drug iopromide.
+It is possible that some of the dosage forms included below may not apply to the brand name Ultravist.

 For the Consumer

 As well as its needed effects, iopromide (the active ingredient contained in Ultravist) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking iopromide, check with your doctor or nurse immediately:Less common

 - Bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site

 - flushing or redness of the skin, especially on the face and neck

 - frequent strong or increased urge to urinate